Order, wait, notice the room. The first cup tells you how the day moves.

 Short cultural dispatches from the road: hospitality, design, memory, and place.

 A certain kind of cafe does not perform hospitality.
-It simply makes room for attention.
+It simply makes room for attention, precision, and light.

 Read the note